-6. The petition's request to have emission control limits set on a daily basis is a point that EPA previously considered and rejected and should be rejected here.
+6. The petition's request to have emission control limits set on a daily basis is a consideration that EPA previously addressed and rejected and daily limits should also be rejected here.

 One of the requests advanced in the New York petition (see page 17 of 17.) is to have emission limits imposed on a daily - rather than ozone season - basis.
 Such a proposal has previously been considered and rejected by EPA in connection with the CSAPR Update Rule.
-MOG recommends that it also be rejected here.
+MOG urges that it also be rejected here.

 During proceeding on the CSAPR Update rulemaking, EPA carefully considered requests from Northeast states urging that the CSAPR budget be applied on a short term basis.
-EPA made the final decision to establish a program for the regulation of NO_X emissions from EGUs on an ozone season average basis rather than on any shorter time frame.11
+EPA made the final decision to establish a program for the regulation of $NO_X$ emissions from EGUs on an ozone season average basis rather than on any shorter time frame.